davidgutierrezrubio/jmathanim/manual/04_Transforming/TransformingObjects.md

 You’ll notice two new methods here: The `copy()` method returns a copy of the object, and the `camera.adjustToAllObjects()` does as it says, rescales the camera so that everything fits into view.
 The `fillColor` and `fillAlpha` sets the filling of the object.

-As in the `putAt` method, a third parameter `gap` is allowed to add a given gap between the objects.

 The `stackTo` command allows to easily generate aligned objects:

 ``` java